 The word "problematic" has always humoured me.
 It reminds me of the Rocko's Modern Life, where our wallaby star lived in O-Town and everything was something-o-matic.
 I guess the social justice sorts in this world found things problem-o-matic.
 Now, if you ask Google, 'what does matic mean?' you get this wonderful result:

-"Willing", eh?
+""Automatic" can be broken down into auto-, meaning self, and -matic, willing.
+It therefore translates to "willing to self-perform".""Willing", eh?
 A willing problem?
 Of course, going back to the dictionary to dig up root meanings of words or particular suffixes or prefixes is pedantic, but this was my original line of reasoning behind why the word 'problematic' makes me laugh so much.
 Issues to the regressive left are simply automatically a problem, or said another way, are inherently a problem simply for existing, as subjectively evaluated by that given person or ideology.

 Skype, the most ubiquitous of online call services, came into being from two Estonian programmers.
 The service includes a simple echo test for the user's speakers and microphone.
 The echo test uses a woman's voice.
 The woman's voice has British accent--I believe a Geordie accent to be specific.
 Here is how the regressive left deals with something a benign as this.
 The following is satire and shouldn't be taken seriously.